-mportant nformation This pane displays the configuration model generated for the selected segment.
+Important information This pane displays the configuration model generated for the selected segment.
 Select a CI in the model to see the attributes defined for it.
 The attributes that are greyed out are not selected for the model.
-The attributes that are greved out are not selected for the model.

 UI Elements (A-Z) Description Attribute Name The names of the attributes of the selected CI type.
 Attribute Value The values of the attributes of the selected CI type.

-UI Elements (A-Z) Description

 CI Type The selected CI types.
 Operator The required relationship between the attribute in the model and the attribute in the compared CI.
-For details, see "Attribute Operators" on page 192.
+For details, see "Attribute Operators" on page 202.